mauvm/twofliesinoneclap.com/content/post/have-you-met-ted.md

 stats obtained using the OBD-II connector.
 In the [next post]({{< relref "post/obd-ii-elm327-and-python.md" >}}) you can read more about the OBD-II connector.
 I’ve to descide what display server and GUI library to use.
-Currently I don’t even have descided what language(s) I’m going to use.
+Currently I don’t even have decided what language(s) I’m going to use.

 In a later stage I want to add features to control the audio and navigation functionality.
 I’m also thinking of building a assistant which help you to